 Well, muscle cramps are a result of a sudden spasm and a spontaneous contraction in your muscles.
 They can occur in one single tissue or multiple tissues at once.

 These cramps are rapid, painful, and can persist from a few seconds to some minutes.
-Muscle cramps commonly happen after an exercise.
-Even worse, some muscle cramps occur at night when you are asleep.
+They commonly happen after an exercise.
+Even worse, some cramps occur at night when you are asleep.

 These muscular contractions also sometimes referred to as ‘charley horse.’
 It is so because when they happen, usually in the legs, you start hopping like a horse.
 Funny, but true, and also painful.